GTreasury Logo

 All Categories

-• 2 Challenges with Hedging Net Income with Proxy Hedges
+• Top 2 Challenges of Hedging Net Income with Proxy Hedges

 With foreign functional subsidiaries, hedging net income is difficult to do.
 But here’s how it can be done with a proxy hedge.